vinithmundhra/sc_periph/module_analog_tile_support/doc/programming.rst

 Sleep mode is entered using an API function call, and may be configured to be exited by the RTC clocked by the internal 31KHz (approx) silicon oscillator or an external pin (WAKE pin).

-When the chip exits sleep mode, it does so via cold reset and reboot.
-Deep sleep memory allows the application to be steered according to state preserved before it went to sleep.
+When the chip exits sleep mode, it does so via reset and cold reboot.
+Deep sleep memory allows the application to be steered according to state that was preserved before it went to sleep.
 Because exit from sleep mode takes tens of milliseconds (dependent on oscillator settling and firmware boot time), a typical minimum sleep/wake cycle is hundreds of milliseconds, but may be up to to multiple seconds, hours or more.
 The API

 The below example shows a minimal code snippet for entering sleep mode and waking up about 5s afterwards::

   void sleep_for_a_while(void)
   {
     at_rtc_reset();                   //Clear RTC to 0
     at_pm_set_wake_time(5000);	        //Wakeup in about 5 seconds
     at_pm_enable_wake_source(RTC);	//Wake on RTC
     at_pm_sleep_now();	               //Go to sleep
   }

 In addition to sleep function, the chip also supports an RTC.
-Because xCORE devices have multiple, 10ns accurate timers available to the application, the RTC is typically only used for controlling wakeup function.
+Because xCORE devices have multiple, 10ns accurate timers available to the application, the RTC is typically only used for controlling the wakeup function.
 All RTC parameters are scaled to milliseconds by the library to make them easy to use.
 When awake, the RTC is clocked by the main chip oscillator.
 When asleep, the accuracy of the RTC is typically lower (see data sheet for specification) because it is clocked by the internal silicon oscillator which is susceptible to PVT variation.
 Consequently, it should be used to set an approximate wake up time only.

 More detailed examples and use of sleep memory, as well as the RTC, can be found in the test and ``Example Applications`` section of this document and within the source tree.